 Google Updates for LionMail

-For a full report on updates, see the official G Suite Update Blog.
+For a full report on updates from Google, see the official G Suite Update Blog.
 Please note that Columbia's G Suite administrators do not offer all G Suite features for a variety of reasons, including security, data protection and support.

 In response to user feedback, we’re adding a vertical ruler in Google Docs on the web that will help you manipulate tables and control the margins in headers and footers.